Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Thermal Phase Transitions

 When the black hole becomes so big that its horizon approaches the brane, $r_h\sim r_b$, the effect of the black hole dominates and we have $\Delta(r_b,r_h)\sim -\frac{4-\nu^2}{6\sqrt{f_b}} $ with $f_b$ approaching zero.
 Therefore this black hole term tends to \textit{destabilize} the effective potential.
 The critical value for $r_h/r_b$ depends on the steepness of the $U_b$ potential, {and} is approximately given by \be \frac{r_h}{r_b} \approx 1- \frac{\nu^4}{9} \frac{4-\nu^2}{\left(U_b^{0\,\prime\prime}(v_b^T)\right)^2} \eta^2(v_b^T) \,. \ee Notice that in the stiff potential limit {$U_b^{0\,\prime\prime} \to \infty$}, the horizon can reach the brane since the potential cannot be destabilized.

 We conclude that, for finite $U_b^{0\,\prime\prime}$, the $T^*$ temperature cannot be actually reached.
 A radical change in the system occurs for a value of $r_h$ slightly below $r_b$: the classical effective potential for $\phi_b$ becomes unbounded from below --- and can only get stabilized at loop level.
+Numerical examples of this effect are presented in Fig.~\ref{fig:Ub}, where we used $V_b(\phi_b)=\frac{\gamma}{2}(\phi_b-v_b)^2$.